manishkshtriya/manishkshtriya/README.md

 ## Summary

 Final-year Information Science & Engineering student at NMAM Institute of Technology (NMAMIT), building full-stack applications and applied machine learning systems.
 Currently a Computer Vision Research Intern at NITK Surathkal, working on deep learning pipelines for image classification and object detection.
-Comfortable across the stack — from REST API design and database architecture to model training, evaluation, and deployment.
+Comfortable across the stack — from REST API design and database architecture to model training, evaluation, and deployment, and native mobile.
 Seeking full-time Software Engineer / AI Engineer roles where I can build production systems end to end.

 <br/>